abhayjit07/WEC-Systems-Cryptography-2023/README.md

 ## Step 4: Route Decipher

 - Using the hint "4inspiral" in the string `harbsfxebwsdraabfinkdgoevtkcuivp4inspiral`, apply route decipher with a width size of 4.
+- The hint obtained after deciphering `fivexfivebutbackwards`

+## Step 5: Polybius Square
+- Using this hint we apply the "Polybius Square Encryption" Technique on the string `harbkdgsnpo`.
+- The number obtained is `43 55 24 54 41 52 44 23 33 31 32`

+## Step 6: Converting Hexadecimal to ASCII
+- The ASCII String obtained is `CU$TARD#312`.